KaliszICS/practice-problem-1-7-Alfred-Yang-ICD2O1-02/README.md

 </br>

-3. Ask the user, "Input the letter a:".
+3. Ask the user, "Input the letter a: ".
 Output True when the input is a.
 Output False when it is not.

 </br>